 To date, MSDC has attracted a higher level of New Homes Bonus (NHB) payments by having greater growth in housing numbers and this is one of the factors that has contributed to the more favourable GF position and higher GF reserves.
-In 2017/18 Mid Suffolk will receive £2m and Babergh £1.2m.
-Government's changes to NHB regime (primarily designed to shift more financial support into social care) will significantly reduce the amount of NHB received by both districts (regardless of the future levels of housing growth).
+In 2017/18 Mid Suffolk willis receivinge £2m and Babergh £1.2m.
+Government's changes to the NHB regime (primarily designed to shift more financial support into social care) will significantly reduce the amount of NHB received by both districts (regardless of the future levels of housing growth).

-For the HRAs, BDC has significantly more headroom within its borrowing cap as at 31 March 2017 of £13m, compared with £4m in MSDC; and therefore more capacity to develop new social housing as part of the 30 year business plan.
+For the HRAs, BDC has significantly more headroom within its borrowing cap as at 31 March 2017 of £13m, compared with £4m in MSDC; and therefore, more capacity to develop new social housing as part of the 30-year business plan.
+The level of reserves is also higher for BDC than MSDC with the figures as at 31 March 2017 standing at £13.1m and £5.4m respectively.